 - No contact is allowed including high fives/hand shaking/hugs.
 You can wave enthusiastically at each other.

 - You MUST maintain your 1.5m social distancing from other people not in your household.
 You are allowed to talk a bit louder so your friends can hear you.

 - Please use the supplied hand sanitiser regularly.

 - No sharing of personal equipment or food items and water/drink bottles is allowed.

-- Please bring your own food and drinks as no group meals or sharing will be permitted.
+- Please bring your own food and drinks.

 - We recommend you bring own portable chairs for your comfort.
 No communal or shared chairs will be available.